Blue Banisters (song)

 "Blue Banisters" is a song by American singer-songwriter Lana Del Rey.
-It was released on 22 May 2021 by Interscope Records and Polydor Records alongside "Text Book" and "Wildflower Wildfire" as the joint lead singles for her eighth studio album Blue Banisters.
+It was released on May 22, 2021, by Interscope Records and Polydor Records alongside "Text Book" and "Wildflower Wildfire" as the joint lead singles for her eighth studio album Blue Banisters.
 The song was written by Del Rey and Gabe Simon, the latter of whom also produced the song.

 Background and release

-Lana Del Rey announced the release of her eighth studio album Blue Banisters on 28 April 2021, with the release date initially set for 4 July.
-On 20 May 2021, three singles were surprise released by Del Rey — "Blue Banisters", "Text Book", and "Wildflower Wildfire" — as "buzz tracks in anticipation of her upcoming 8th studio album".
-A music video for "Blue Banisters" was released two days before the album on 20 October.
+Lana Del Rey announced the release of her eighth studio album Blue Banisters on April 28, 2021, with the release date initially set for July 4.
+On May 20, 2021, three singles were surprise-released by Del Rey — "Blue Banisters", "Text Book", and "Wildflower Wildfire" — as "buzz tracks in anticipation of her upcoming 8th studio album".
+A music video for "Blue Banisters" was released two days before the album on October 20.

 "Blue Banisters" is a ballad containing cushioned piano notes and quiet vocal runs.
 Lyrically, the song delves into the sorrow following a breakup and growing older.
 Del Rey also alludes to her earlier style by mentioning Russian poetry, and her sister Chuck.

+Del Rey revealed the artwork for "Blue Banisters" on April 28, 2021, depicting a selfie that Del Rey had previously posted in August 2020 with a sepia-toned filter.
+The art, believed to be for the album Blue Banisters rather than the title track's single release, was heavily criticized as being unprofessional looking by both fans and critics.